Orbivirus: Life cycle

 Many orbiviruses preferentially infect vascular endothelial cells.
 Orbiviruses enter the host cell by endocytosis and the outer capsid is subsequently removed.
 The whole cycle of viral replication takes place within the cytoplasm of the host cell.
 Transcription of the viral genome into mRNA occurs within the core particle and mRNA is translated into proteins using the host cell ribosomes.
 Viral proteins are synthesized 2–14 days after initial infection.
 New virons self-assemble within the cytoplasm and are then released from the host cell by budding.
 During the budding process, they transiently acquire a lipid envelope which can be detected for a short period of time following their release, but this is subsequently lost.

 Pathogenesis

 Orbiviruses primarily cause diseases in animals.
 The different Orbivirus species have different host specificities.
 Orbiviruses are vector-borne pathogens transmitted between vertebrate hosts by vectors such as mosquitoes, midges, gnats, sandflies, and ticks.
 Bluetongue virus (BTV) is an Orbivirus that causes bluetongue disease in sheep, cattle, goats, and wild ungulates.
 BTV has been in the forefront of molecular studies for last three decades and now represents one of the best understood viruses at the molecular and structural levels.
 Other species of orbiviruses are responsible for other diseases of animals such as African horse sickness and equine encephalosis virus.

 Taxonomy

 Species

-The genus Orbivirus contains the following species:
+The genus Orbivirus contains the following species, listed by scientific name and followed by the exemplar virus of the species: